Determining the Proton's Gluonic Gravitational Form Factors

 \subsection{Backgrounds}

 Since we did not detect the recoil proton, the degree of exclusivity of the reaction was aided by its near-threshold kinematics and the narrow acceptance of the spectrometers.
-Background events, where an extra pion is produced with the $J/\psi$ in the range of available photon energies would fall outside the kinematic settings for the elastic $J/\psi$ production and would reconstruct below $t_\text{min}$, however, these type of events were not observed in our data sample.
+Background events, where an extra pion is produced with the $J/\psi$ in the range of available photon energies, would fall outside the kinematic settings for the elastic $J/\psi$ production and would reconstruct below $t_\text{min}$.
+However, this event signature was not observed in our data sample.
 Another background we investigated in our kinematics settings is the Bethe-Heitler process.
-This background was evaluated according to ref.~\cite{Pauk:2015oaa} and found to be small ($< 1$\% ) due to the combined spectrometers very limited acceptance and large spectrometer angles.
+This potential background contribution was evaluated according to Ref.~\citen{Pauk:2015oaa} and found to be small ($< 1$\% ) due to the combined spectrometers very limited acceptance and large spectrometer angles.
 This is consistent with the lack of an observed shoulder in the $e^{+}e^{-}$ invariant mass spectrum.